Learning how to love yourself can be pretty f*cking hard.

 To use an analogy, how can an empty cup be used to quench the thirst of another?
-It is impossible.
-Likewise, it is impossible for us to give love if we haven’t first filled ourselves.
+It’s impossible.
+Likewise, it’s impossible for us to give love if we haven’t first filled ourselves.
 Simple.

 Self-compassion involves treating yourself with the same kindness, concern, and support you’d show to a good friend.
 When faced with difficult life struggles, or confronting personal mistakes, failures, and inadequacies, self-compassion responds with kindness rather than harsh self-judgment, recognizing that imperfection is part of the shared human experience.